crimson-med/react-prisma2-graphql-boilerplate/frontend/README.md

 I think `ApolloClient` could be replaced with the `OvermindJS GraphQL` that is something to checkout and try.

+# Environment

+copy the `.env.example` to `.env.local` and replace values to fit your needs.

 ## Available Scripts

 In the project directory, you can run: